Skip to content

 Stakeholder review

-We use the prototype to reveal objections, missing context, buyer reactions, and implementation traps.
+We put the prototype in front of your stakeholders to surface objections, missing context, buyer reactions, and implementation traps.

 5. 05